SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 # HDB Resales: Report Consumer Walkthrough

-This hands-on experiment helps learners practise opening, filtering, and interpreting a Power BI report responsibly in the Fabric Sandbox Workspace.
+This hands-on experiment helps learners practise opening, filtering, and interpreting a Power BI report responsibly in the assigned Fabric Sandbox Workspace.

 It supports the [Report Consumer Pathway](../../../05-persona-pathways/report-consumer/) and uses the HDB Resales sandbox report as the practice artefact.